WPDX (AM): History since launch

 The WCLG studios and sign along High Street in Morgantown, 2015.

 On March 10, 1955, WCLG filed an application to increase its power to 1,000 watts, proposing to continue daytime-only broadcasts.
 The application was granted on September 28, 1955.
 In 1958, future owner Garry L. Bowers joined the station as an announcer.
 WCLG was bought by Freed Broadcasting Corporation for $67,000 on December 19, 1959.

 In May 1960, Stanley R. Cox, a candidate in the Republican primary election for the House of Representatives, filed an equal-time rule complaint against WCLG.
 Cox objected that the station gave his opponent, Sheriff Charles Whiston, a five-minute-long segment called "Sheriff's Office Calling".
 In the show, "arrests and other activities of interest are recited"; it ended with a 30-second "thought for the day".
-Cox had been refused equal-time by the station "on the ground that the program is a public service feature."
+Cox had been refused equal time by the station "on the ground that the program is a public service feature."
 The FCC upheld the complaint, deciding the content of the program was "determined by Sheriff Whiston and not by the station" and that remarks made by the sheriff were of an editorial nature.
 Whiston would go on to win the primary over Cox by about 300 votes.

 The station's coverage of the explosion at the Farmington Number 9 mine, which killed 78, earned the station the Associated Press Radio-Television Association (APRTA) in early 1969.
 The station earned another APRTA award for "Outstanding News Coverage" the following year.

 Sister station WCLG-FM began broadcasting on September 28, 1974.
-Also during 1974, WCLG began a Top 40 format.
-Another change in format took place in 1978, with middle of the road (MOR) music taking the place of Top 40.
+Also, in 1974, WCLG began a Top 40 format.
+Another change in format took place in 1978, with middle-of-the-road (MOR) music taking the place of Top 40.
 WCLG became part of the NBC Radio Network on October 2, 1978.
 In 1979, Bowers became the station's general manager.

 WCLG applied for another broadcasting power increase on November 4, 1980, to 2,500 watts, but remained a daytime-only station.
 The station added oldies to its MOR music format in 1983.

 Logo used by WCLG under the branding "Oldies 13AM".

 In 1985, WCLG switched formats to a soft adult contemporary playlist.
 On March 15 of that year, Freed Broadcasting Corporation sold WCLG-FM and sister station WCLG to Bowers Broadcasting Corporation, owned by Garry Bowers, for $715,000.

 The station changed formats again in 1988, this time to classic hits.
 Two years later, WCLG began broadcasting during the nighttime with 44 watts of power, enough to cover the city of Morgantown.
 Another format change took place in 1991, when the station switched to golden oldies using the "Pure Gold" format from Satellite Music Network (now Cumulus Media Networks).

 Bowers Broadcasting Corporation owner Garry L. Bowers died on December 24, 2011.
 On September 25, 2013, control of the company was transferred to Bowers' widow, Linda K. Bowers.